 The feedback that doesn’t affect company decisions appears meaningless and useless, and that much is true.
 Therefore, you should inform them if you decide based on their input.

-Don’t only concentrate on explaining the modification, also explain why you made it in light of their comments.
+Don’t only concentrate on explaining the modification, but also explain why you made it in light of their comments.
 They feel that what they have to say counts because of this, which encourages further employee feedback.

-You will only be able to develop a positive feedback culture if you bother explaining why you make business changes or, worse, if you make adjustments based on feedback.
+You will only be able to develop a positive feedback culture if you bother explaining why you make business changes or, worse, if you make adjustments based on feedbacks.
 People will give up on giving you feedback if they feel neglected or their efforts are wasted.